 Fighting Tuberculosis: Lessons for COVID-19

-Peter Sands, Executive Director of the Global Fund 23 March 2020
+23 March 2020 by Peter Sands, Executive Director of the Global Fund

 As governments around the world struggle to contain spiraling infections and an ever-increasing death toll from COVID-19, it’s worth reflecting on what lessons we can draw from the long and still unfinished fight against tuberculosis – the world’s most deadly infectious disease that kills nearly 1.5 million per year.

 The first is the harsh truth that when a disease stops killing people in rich countries, the money dries up and momentum slows.
 In the first half of the 20th century TB was the biggest killer across Europe, North America and Japan.
 Massive campaigns, the deployment of antibiotics and overall improvements in public health saw TB almost disappear in the advanced economies.
 Elsewhere, however, TB is still astonishingly prevalent.
 Nearly one-third of the world’s population have latent TB, carrying the bacteria while not showing symptoms, while nearly 10 million a year fall ill – of which 15% die.
 Nowadays, TB is disproportionately a disease of the poor, the marginalized, those without a voice.
 You find it in slums, in prisons, in refugee camps, amongst the rural poor, amongst those living with HIV.

 Yet despite being responsible for more deaths than any other infectious disease, TB attracts far less money and attention.
 Investing about US$700m per year, the Global Fund is by far the biggest source of external funding, providing almost 70% of total international assistance to countries fighting TB.
 That’s less than the annual budget of a large hospital in London or New York.
 It should be no surprise that we’re not on track toward the Sustainable Development Goal target of ending the epidemic by 2030.